Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 \subsubsection{Polynomial interpolation on infinite grid}

-With the boundary effects eliminated by data augmentation, we can define the polynomial interpolation operator on infinite grids and align it with the $P_j,j\in\mathbb{N}$, the operators on finite grids. \paragraph{Definition} To begin with, define a multi-index set
+With boundary effects eliminated via data augmentation, we can define the polynomial interpolation operator on the infinite grid and align it with the finite-grid operators $P_j,j\in\mathbb{N}$. \paragraph{Definition} To begin with, define a multi-index set